pimoroni/enviro/README.md

 These common features are mostly aimed at ensuring the modules can run off very little power for long periods of time.
 During sleep (when the RTC remains active) the boards only consume a few microamps of power meaning they can last for months on a small battery pack.
 The modules wake up at regular intervales (or on a fixed schedule) to take a reading, store it, and go back to sleep.

 As well as logging data locally the modules can also (if they have access to a wireless network) upload the data they capture to a service like Adafruit.io.
 Wireless communications takes a lot of power so this should be done as infrequently as possible.

+## Powering Enviro boards

+Enviro boards are designed to run for months on a set of batteries so that you can install them wherever they can gather the best data - perhaps on that high shelf in the corner of the kitchen that you can't quite reach, under a Stevenson screen in the back garden, or tucked in the shed.

+You can use 3xAA or 3xAAA (either alkaline or NiMH), a single cell LiPo battery, or a USB cable to power Enviro boards.